The Best Free Workouts on the Nike Training Club App

 Plus, he noted that you’ll see greater benefits if you pick a workout you like, since you’ll probably do it more and stick with it for longer.
 One 2003 study found that those who enjoy their form of exercise reported being more physically active.
 And in a 2013 qualitative study, researchers concluded that increasing how much someone enjoys physical activity can also increase their odds of sticking with it over time.

-The NTC App has hundreds of free workouts for any fitness level, many of which you can do without any equipment (aside from maybe a yoga mat).
+The NTC app has hundreds of free workouts for any fitness level, many of which you can do without any equipment (aside from maybe a yoga mat).
 Here are eight to get you started.
-Simply download the NTC App, search for the below workouts and go!
+Simply download the NTC app, search the below workouts and go!

 1. 7-Minute, Total-Body Desk Detox